maplibre/maplibre-gl-js/README.md

 +    <button class="maplibregl-ctrl">
 ```

 Want an example?
 Have a look at the official [MapLibre GL JS Documentation](https://maplibre.org/maplibre-gl-js-docs/example/).

 Use MapLibre GL JS bindings for React (https://visgl.github.io/react-map-gl/docs/get-started/get-started#using-with-a-mapbox-gl-fork) and Angular (https://github.com/maplibre/ngx-maplibre-gl).
 Find more at [awesome-maplibre](https://github.com/maplibre/awesome-maplibre).

 ### Roadmap

 This project's initial plans are outlined in the [Roadmap](https://github.com/maplibre/maplibre-gl-js/projects/2) project.
-The primary goal is consistency and backward compatibility with previous releases and continued bug fixes and maintenance as we advance.
+The primary goal is consistency and continued bug fixes and maintenance as we advance.

+> **MapLibre GL** is developed following [Semantic Versioning (2.0.0)](http://semver.org/spec/v2.0.0.html).

 ### Getting Involved